 003 Review of Written English as Second Language.
-F and S, non-credit.
+F, non-credit.
 This course provides extensive practice in written English for students whose native language is other than English.
 It includes study of grammar, vocabulary development, and instruction in writing.
 Students are assigned to this class on the basis of a placement test administered at the time of registration.
 Staff.

 004 Pre-College Mathematics for the Liberal Arts Student.
 F and S, non-credit.
 A review of high school mathematics, from fractions and decimals to basic algebra and geometry, with intensive practice in mechanics.
 Materials are taught with particular emphasis on development of mathematical thinking and problem-solving.
 The course is designed to bring students whose mathematics background is weak to the level of competence needed for Mathematics 100, Economics 151, Astronomy 110, Biology 111, Chemistry 110, Physical Science 110, and other core courses.
 Not intended for students in mathematics-oriented majors.
-Open by permission only.
 Mrs. E. Greydanus

 005 Pre-College Mathematics for the Science Student.
 F and S, non-credit.
 This course is an intensive study in the mechanics of algebra, manipulation of algebraic expressions, and graphing.
 Materials are presented with an emphasis on development of problem-solving skills and mathematical reasoning.
 The course is intended as preparation for Mathematics 131 or 110 for students in mathematics-oriented majors whose previous experience in mathematics is inadequate.
-Open by permission only.
 Staff.

 006 Methods and Motivation for College Study.
 F and S, non-credit, half course.
 This course presents methods of classroom and textbook study skills for college course work and considers problems of self-motivation and self-discipline, with reference both to principles of the Christian faith and to resources within the college community.
-Students are required to complete individual projects applying these principles to their other course work.
+Students are required to attend laboratory sessions for application of these principles to their other course work.
 Prerequisite: concurrent registration in a reading and lecture course such as a history, psychology, sociology, or religion course.
-Open by permission only.
-Staff.
+Mrs. J. Heerspink, Mrs. R. Stegeman.

 007 Pre-College Grammar Review.
 F and S, non-credit, half course.
 This course, taught concurrently with certain sections of English 100, provides supplementary instruction and exercises in grammar and sentence writing.
-Open by permission only.
-Staff.
+Mrs. B. Morrison.